bazelbuild/bazel/site/en/extending/repo.md

 There are two parameters of `repository_rule` that control when the repositories are re-fetched:

-*   If the `configure` flag is set, the repository is only re-fetched on `bazel fetch` when the` --configure` parameter is passed to it (if the attribute is unset, this command will not cause a re-fetch)
+*   If the `configure` flag is set, the repository is re-fetched on `bazel fetch --force --configure` (non-`configure` repositories are not re-fetched).
 *   If the `local` flag is set, in addition to the above cases, the repo is also re-fetched when the Bazel server restarts.